rastinder/screenshot-align/README.md

 - Content is distributed across pages in 2 columns
 - Final PDF maintains readability and print quality

-## Output Preview

-Original screenshot dimensions will be preserved while being scaled to fit within A4 column width.
-For example, a screenshot of 358x6381 pixels will be:
-1. Scaled to fit A4 column width
-2. Split into ~7 segments
-3. Arranged across 4 pages in a 2-column grid
-4. Last page may contain a single segment if total is odd

-## License

-This project is open source and available under the MIT License.

 ## Contributing

 Contributions are welcome!
 Feel free to: